 Visitors and adults in school

 Only adults who have had all the appropriate background checks and who are thoroughly vetted are permitted into school to work with children in regulated activity.
 There is an extensive induction process for new staff.
 Children will never be left unsupervised with adults who have not had the appropriate checks.
-Whilst our governors do not necessarily engage in regulated activity, as regular visitors to the school, we require them to have appropriate references and an enhance disclosure and barring check.
+Whilst our governors do not necessarily engage in regulated activity, as regular visitors to the school, we require them to have an enhance disclosure and barring check.
 All governors and those working with children in regulated activity will be added to our school Single Central Record following all necessary checks.
 All adults who enter the building must be signed in at the school office and sign out upon leaving.
-Visitors from partners such as Severn Arts or the University of Worcester, who regular work with us are required to wear clear identification.
+Visitors from partners such as Severn Arts or the University of Worcester, who regularly work with us are required to wear clear identification.
 Adults who have not been authorised by prior arrangement will not be permitted to enter the school under any circumstances.
 All of those who work with children in regulated activity are bound by the school's code of conduct, which ensures that the behaviour of adults is appropriate and where this is not the case incidents are recorded or referred to the Local Area Designated Officer and adults will be asked to leave the school site immediately.

 Please see our whole school approach for further details regarding how our school community works together to ensure the safety and well-being of our pupils.